Nick Greiner: Political career

 A member of the Liberal Party, Greiner unsuccessfully sought to enter the New South Wales Legislative Assembly for the safe Liberal seat of Willoughby in 1978.
 He defeated sitting member Laurie McGinty for Liberal preselection.
-Although defeated in his first bid to enter the legislature by local bus driver Eddie Britt as part of the "Wranslide" Labor victory that year (largely due to McGinty running as an independent), Greiner successfully contested a 1980 by-election for the electorate of Ku-ring-gai.
+Although defeated in his first bid to enter the legislature by local bus driver Eddie Britt as part of the "Wranslide" Labor victory that year Greiner successfully contested a 1980 by-election for the electorate of Ku-ring-gai.

 Greiner successfully defended Ku-ring-gai in the 1981 state election, managing a modest swing in his favour even as the Liberal-National Country Coalition was cut down to only 28 seats in total.
 Shortly after the election, he ran for the party leadership, but lost to John Dowd.
 He was however appointed as Shadow Treasurer and Shadow Minister for Housing and Cooperatives.
 However, in 1983, Greiner ousted Dowd in a leadership challenge.
-Highlighting allegations of corruption against the Labor Party government of Premier Neville Wran during the 1984 election campaign, Greiner managed to pick up a seven percent swing and cut the Wran government's previously overwhelming majority in half, from 19 seats to eight.
+Highlighting allegations of corruption against the Labor Party government of Premier Neville Wran during the 1984 election campaign, Greiner managed to pick up a seven percent swing and cut the Wran government's previously overwhelming majority in half, from 39 seats to 17.
 In the process, he regained much of what the Coalition had lost in the previous two "Wranslides."
 Wran retired in 1986, and was succeeded by Barrie Unsworth.
-In what proved to be a harbinger of things to come, the Liberals came within 54 votes of derailing Unsworth's bid to enter the lower house (he had previously been a member of the Legislative Council), and managed to take Wran's old seat on a large swing.

 At the March 1988 election, Greiner led the Coalition to a landslide victory.
 The Coalition scored a swing of over 8 percent and took 22 seats from Labor, including several Labor heartland seats where the Coalition had not come close to winning in years.